Complex Variables II

 Topology: universal covers, fundamental groups, monodromy.

-Group theory and hyperbolic geometry: quotients of the upper half plane by Fuchsian group actions.
+Group theory: Riemann surfaces can be viewed as quotients of the upper half plane by the action of a Fuchsian group.

-Number theory: moduli spaces for elliptic curves and modular forms.
+Number theory: An interesting type of Riemann surface comes up when one studies moduli spaces for elliptic curves and modular forms.

 Grading: This is an advanced graduate course and course grades will be computed accordingly.

 Homework is the most important part of this class.

 It should demonstrate your knowledge of the material,

 your investigation of open ended questions, and your skill at writing proofs.

 Please make sure your homework is neat, legible, and stapled.

 I encourage you to brainstorm the problems together and write up your

 Detailed information on homework & short presentation